The Commack Community Association was started 13 years ago to enhance the quality of life for Commack residents.

 Governance is divided between two townships creating a challenge because it duplicates our efforts when dealing with the various levels of government and their departments.
 Some of those offices/departments are Town Supervisor Office, Highway Department, Public Safety, Parks and Recreation, Traffic and Lighting, etc. Fortunately, we have forged good relationships with all the aforementioned offices and have been very successful in addressing the concerns of our residents.

 We also work with Suffolk County and the New York State Department of Transportatioin (DOT).
 When necessary , our Suffolk County legislators ( Leslie Kennedy and Robert Trotta) have always made themselves available to get things done.
 We enjoy working with them as our goal once again is to improve the quality of life for all Commack residents.

-In the past, we have visited or conversed by phone with both Supervisors of Highways to discuss roads in Commack that need to be repaved or repaired in the fiscal year.
+Every year we contact Supervisors of Highways to discuss roads that need repaving in Commack that need to be repaved or repaired in the fiscal year.
 The current Supervisors of Highways are Robert Murphy of Smithtown and Andre Sorrentino of Huntington .
-We discuss the roads we think are in the worst condition.
-The final decision for the upcoming year's road repairs is made by Town engineers.
 Both townships have a similar budget of approximately 5 million dollars..
 In Smithtown.that sum of money also includes doing necessary cement work for sidewalks.